QualiSystemsLab/CustomJobReporting-Service/README.md

 ### TS Helper Tests Overview
 1. set_job_id - uses testshell api SetServiceAttribute method to executionDetails.jobId onto service
-    -  this test is MANDATORY.
+    - This test is MANDATORY.
 Otherwise service will not be able to get job details from Quali API
     - This test is required in only ONE test per job.
 I recommend to put it in the finalize of the first test as shown in the sample usage below.

 ##### === Set Job Id (Required) ===